Benjamin-Italiaander/My_Notes/Linux/backup/tape/bearos-start-point.md

 The Bareos Storage Daemon is responsible, at the Bareos Director request, for accepting data from a Bareos File Daemon and storing the file attributes and data to the physical backup media or volumes.
 In the case of a restore request, it is responsible to find the data and send it to the Bareos File Daemon.
 There can be multiple Bareos Storage Daemon in your environment, all controlled by the same Bareos Director.
 The Storage services runs as a daemon on the machine that has the backup device (such as a tape drive).

+### Bareos Monitor Service
+The program that interfaces to all the daemons allowing the user or system administrator to monitor Bareos status.